tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

 * Optimize for the slowest resources first (network, disk, memory, CPU) in that order, after compensating for the frequency of usage, because faster resources may be used many times more.
 For example, a memory cache miss may be as expensive as a disk fsync, if it happens many times more.

 * Distinguish between the control plane and data plane.
+A clear delineation between control plane and data plane through the use of batching enables a high level of assertion safety without losing performance.
 See our [July 2021 talk on Zig SHOWTIME](https://youtu.be/BH2jvJ74npM?t=1958) for examples.

 * Amortize network, disk, memory and CPU costs by batching accesses.